 - Click “Process files” once uploaded

 Once processing begins, Aurora will analyze the imagery and generate a custom LIDAR source with a scaled top-down map image.
-Processing may take up to 40 minutes depending on file size and number of files.
+Processing typically completes in 15–20 minutes; allow up to 40 minutes for larger uploads.

 Note: Drone image processing runs asynchronously.
 You can leave the project while processing completes and return later.